 If you’re working on a long document in Word, you’ll probably be opening it often until it’s completed.
-Rather than opening Word to the general start screen, and then opening the file, you can automatically open the last document you were working on.
+Rather than opening Word to the Start screen, and then opening the file, you can automatically open it to the last document you were working on.

-To do this, we will create a separate shortcut with a special switch that will open the last document that was open in Word.
-If you already have a shortcut on your desktop for Word, create a copy of that shortcut.
+Your first option is to create a separate shortcut with a special switch that will open the last document that was open in Word.
+Whenever you use that shortcut, it’ll open Word to the most recent document.

 Right-click on the new shortcut and select Properties.

-In the Target edit box, put the cursor after the path currently there (preserving the quotes), and enter the following:
+In the Target edit box, put the cursor after the path currently there (preserving the quotes), and enter a space and then the following:

 Change the title of the shortcut to indicate it will open the last opened document.

 From now on, you can double-click this shortcut to open the most recent document, whatever it may be.

 Option Two: Use the Run Dialog Box or the Search/Cortana Box

 Maybe you don’t want to add yet another shortcut to your desktop.
 In that case, you can open the most recent document in Word using either the Search/Cortana box or the Run dialog box.
 To use the Search/Cortana box, click the Cortana search icon on the Taskbar (or the Search icon, if you’ve disabled Cortana) and enter the following into the box: